Seed Starting 101: Growing from Scratch

 Moisten the seed starting mix before adding to your containers.
 Fill each cell or container almost to the top with seed starting mix.
 (Pro tip: tap the container or tray on a hard surface after adding the seed starting mix - it will settle and you’ll be able to add a little more).

-Water each seed, and make sure soil stays moist during germination.
+Water each seed tray, and make sure soil stays moist during germination.
 Misting the surface with a spray bottle is a good option to not drown the seeds.

 Cover with a humidity dome.
 Remove once seeds germinate.
 After you remove the humidity dome, assess whether you think you might need additional equipment to keep your seeds warm.
 When I start seeds at home, I use a heating mat because my basement is super chilly!